 7. Thinking “Growing” is Just Another Word for “Hiring”

 Increasing human capital isn’t always the most efficient way to increase productivity or revenue.
 Thanks to software tools and the ever-growing gig economy, businesses no longer have to hire more full-time employees as soon as demand increases.
-Due to the cost of full-time employees, businesses are now recommended to only hire when there is no other option.
-It’s perfectly feasible to dramatically increase revenue with just one or two new hires per year.
+Due to the cost of full-time employees, companies are now recommended to only hire when there is no other option.
+It’s entirely feasible to dramatically increase revenue with just one or two new hires per year.

 So, before increasing staff, make sure there are no other changes you can make to boost productivity and keep customers satisfied.